CWolfs/MissionControl-Site/docs/contract-builder/overview.md

 A contract type is a high level concept for contracts.
 It is the type of contract like `Destroy Base` or `Capture Base`.
 For campaign story contracts a new contract type is used so, instead of a `Destroy Base` the contract type might be `Story 2 Three Years Later`.

+Multiple contract types can exist with a different `ID` and `Name` but the same `FriendlyName`.
+This allows different contract types to appear under the same name.
+For example, `Battle` contract type doesn't exist.
+It is two contract types called `SimpleBattle` and `ThreeWayBattle` with the same `FriendlyName` of `Battle`.
+You can make use of this to create lots of different contract types along the same theme if you want.

 The structure for a contract type is stored in BattleTech's Unity scene files so it's not easily accessible for modding.
 It defines all the logic of a contract, for example:

 - Where the lance spawns are